Skip to content

 See which plans include Paid Advertising.

 Paid advertising management is included in Growth and Scale plans.
-Ad spend is separate and paid directly to Google/Meta.
+Ad spend is separate and paid directly to Google, Microsoft, and Meta.

 Common questions.